 Book me as a speaker, teacher, or panelist at your conference, retreat, book club, writing group, or classroom.
 I love talking writing, books, and publishing, and I especially enjoy helping young and aspiring writers develop a rich writing life, improve their craft, and understand the publishing process.
-Choose from one of these topics or suggest your own.
+For libraries and book clubs, I’m happy to talk about any or all of my books your group would like to discuss.
+For writers conferences and retreats, choose from one of these topics or suggest your own.